Medium/pipette/README.md

 This Node module provides several utility classes that offer pipe and stream-related functionality.

-Two of these classes (`Cat` and `Valve`) provide a layer on top of other streams.
+Three of these classes (`Cat`, `Sink`, and `Valve`) provide a layer on top of other streams.
 The implementation philosophy is that these listen for events from their "upstream" streams, but they do not otherwise attempt to interact with those streams.
 For example, they do not pass through the flow-control methods `pause()` and `resume()`, nor do they respond to `destroy()` by trying to destroy the underlying stream(s).

 ### Blip